 Timothée Chalamet as Laurie, and Florence Pugh the youngest of the four March sisters, Amy.

 Emma Watson as the eldest March sister Meg, who works as a governess to help out with the family’s finances.

 Laura Dern as Marmee, the matriarch of the March family.
 Marmee is raising the four girls on her own while her husband (Bob Odenkirk) is away fighting in the Civil War.

 From left to right: Emma Watson as Meg, Florence Pugh as Amy, Saoirse Ronan as Jo, and Eliza Scanlen as Beth.

 When Does Little Women (2019) premiere?

-“Little Women” premieres in the US December 25, 2019.
-Watch the trailer below.
+“Little Women” premieres in theaters everywhere in the US December 25, 2019.
+Watch the trailer, and clips, below.